St. John the Baptist Catholic School

 2nd Grade

-Mrs. Simon has been teaching at St. John’s for 4 years, and this is her 5th year as a teacher.
+Mrs. Simon has been teaching at St. John’s since 2021.
 She holds a BA in Psychology and Religious Studies from Nazareth University, a Masters in Education Policy from The University of Rochester and a Masters in Elementary Education from Lewis University.
 Her favorite prayers include the Memorare and Hail Holy Queen.

 Memorare Prayer